f3d-app/f3d/doc/dev/ARCHITECTURE.md

 There is also a dedicated `testing` directory which contains the [unit and functionnal testing](TESTING.md#library-layer) of the libf3d.

 It also contains the `options.json` file, which is the file used to generate all [options](../libf3d/OPTIONS.md) code.

+## application

+`application` contains the code of the F3D application itself.
+It relies of course on the libf3d to implement all the applicative logic.
+The most important class in the `F3DStarter` which contains most of the top logic on the application. `F3DOptionsTools` is also notable as it handles most of the command line options logic.

+There is also a dedicated `testing` directory which contains all of the [applicative testing](TESTING.md#application-layer) of the F3D application as well as many functionnal testing of the libf3d.

+## Other f3d-app repositories

+Although almost everything is contained in the [f3d-app/f3d](https://github.com/f3d-app/f3d) repository, other repositories in the [f3d-app](https://github.com/f3d-app) organisation are handling certains specific tasks in the F3D ecosystem.

+ - The [f3d-superbuild](https://github.com/f3d-app/f3d-superbuild) handles the packaging and the creation of the binaries provided in the [releases page](https://github.com/f3d-app/f3d/releases).
+ - [f3d-media](https://github.com/f3d-app/f3d-media) backups all images and video used in this documentation
+ - A collection of actions: [sccache-setup](https://github.com/f3d-app/sccache-setup-action), [lfs-data-cache](https://github.com/f3d-app/sccache-setup-action) and [install-mesa-windows](https://github.com/f3d-app/install-mesa-windows-action) used by the CI of F3D
+ - A collection of [docker files](https://github.com/f3d-app/install-mesa-windows-action) used for generating docker images used by the CI of F3D